DETAILED ACTION

 One or more computer storage media storing computer-usable instructions that, when used by one or more computing devices, cause the one or more computing devices to perform operations, the operations comprising:

-storing the signature in a knowledge graph, wherein the knowledge graph comprises activities as vertices and qualifiers for activities as adjacency relations with other activities;
+generating, in memory, a knowledge graph using the subset of the event data for each of the plurality of checkpoint, wherein the knowledge graph comprises activities as vertices and qualifiers for activities as adjacency relations between activities;

-traversing, at runtime of the user workflow, the knowledge graph utilizing the graph traversal logic, by testing adjacency relations within the particular timeframe;
+traversing the knowledge graph utilizing the graph traversal logic, by testing adjacency relations to identify the combination of risk signatures; and

-and based on the traversing, dynamically modifying the user workflow to prevent fraudulent activity.
+based on the traversing, dynamically modifying the current user workflow to prevent fraudulent activity.

 These limitations, except for the italicized portions, under their broadest reasonable interpretations, recite certain methods of organizing human activity for managing personal behavior or relationships or interactions between people (including social activities, teaching, and following rules or instructions) as well as commercial or legal interactions (including agreements in the form of contracts; legal obligations; advertising, marketing or sales activities or behaviors; business relations).
 The claimed invention recites steps for preventing fraud in online transactions (see [0002 of the instant specification) through the analysis of user activities being converted into a knowledge graph, searching for fraudulent activities, and modifying workflow based on the findings.
 The steps under its broadest reasonable interpretation specifically fall under sales activities.
 The Examiner notes that although the claim limitations are summarized, the analysis regarding subject matter eligibility considers the entirety of the claim and all of the claim elements individually, as a whole, and in ordered combination.